ahpohl/froniusd/README.md

 ## Docker

-There is a docker-compose for Froniusd and optionally for the Mosquitto broker provided, which lets you run Froniusd inside docker.
+There is a docker-compose for Froniusd provided, which lets you run Froniusd inside docker.
+For Modbus RTU, the serial device needs to be set in froniusd.conf and in the docker-compose.yaml.
+For Modbus TCP, the inverter host name/address is only taken from froniusd.conf.

 ```
 docker-compose up --build